Inter-process communication: Disadvantages

 Merging data from two processes can often incur significantly higher costs compared to processing the same data on a single thread, potentially by two or more orders of magnitude due to overheads such as inter-process communication and synchronization.

 Approaches

-Different approaches to IPC have been tailored to different software requirements, such as performance, modularity, and system circumstances such as network bandwidth and latency.
+Different IPC approaches are tailored to different process requirements (inside an application), such as performance, modularity, and system circumstances such as network bandwidth (an optimal consideration, but depends on the application distribution) and latency (general cost and density of generating and processing requests).